 In making your investment decision, you should rely only on the information contained or incorporated by reference into this prospectus, the applicable prospectus supplement and any free writing prospectus relating to such offering.
 We have not authorized anyone else to provide you with any other information.
 If anyone provides you with additional, different or inconsistent information, you should not rely on it.
 You should not assume that the information contained in this prospectus, the applicable prospectus supplement or any related free writing prospectus is accurate as of any date other than the date on the front cover of those documents.
-You should not assume that the information contained in the documents incorporated by reference into this prospectus, the applicable prospectus supplement or any related free writing prospectus is accurate as of any date other than the respective dates of those documents.
+You should not assume that the information contained in the prospectus, the applicable prospectus supplement or any related free writing prospectus is accurate as of any date other than the respective, the applicable prospectus supplement or any related free writing prospectus is accurate as of any date other than the respective dates of those documents.